Azure-Samples/llm-lambda-azure-converter/article/Article.md

 # Converting an AWS Lambda into an Azure Function using LLMs in Go

-As part of a migration I was given the task to convert a big number of AWS Lambdas into Azure Functions, and my boss had a great idea, let's try to do it using LLMs and Chat-GPT.
+The goal of this post is to show some strategies that can be used to convert AWS Lambdas into Azure Functions using LLMs.

+> **Disclaimer:** This article is an experimental implementation of using LLMs for converting AWS Lambda functions into Azure Functions.
+It is not intended as a defined guide for the process and does not guarantee successful conversion.
+The outcome depends on the specific code you intend to convert and the LLM that you are using.

-So I went for it, but what would it take to convert a Lambda Function into an Azure Function?
+What would it take to convert a Lambda Function into an Azure Function?

-There are a few things we need to take into account with Lambda Functions:
+There are a few things that we need to take into account with Lambda Functions:

-1. Lambda functions don't use bindings, so we won't use the binding format for inputs or the outputs.
+1. Lambda functions don't use bindings.

-2. Input bindings in the entrypoint are received in the entry handler as a json format object.
+2. Input objects in the entrypoint are received in the entry handler as a json format object.

 3. As output bindings don't exist, all output in Lambdas are handled by using the AWS SDKs.

 So what do we need to do the conversion?
-We can separate the process in these steps:
+Let's separate the process in the following steps:

-1. Converting the entrypoint to Azure Function format.
+1. Converting the Lambda entrypoint to the Azure Function format.

 2. Converting any libraries using the AWS SDKs to use an interface instead that can connect either to AWS or Azure.
 Why? well if we are doing a migration, we may want to keep using the AWS services until the data or queues are fully migrated.

-3. Finally we'll need our Azure Function configuration files, like host.json, local.settings.json, and function.json, to be able to run our function.
-We'll need to generate this files by adding some info that the lambda is not giving us like if the input bindings are for an http input or a queue.
+3. Finally, Azure Function configuration files, to be able to run the function, like host.json, local.settings.json, and function.json need to be generated.
+These files require some information that the lambda currently doesn't have, as it's defined from configuration, like if the input bindings are for an http input or a queue, so the information must be provided.

-Let's talk about the first step, let's start by looking at a Lambda.
+In this article, we'll review the first step process, by using prompt engineering techniques.
+Let's start by looking at a Lambda.

 ## How does a Lambda look like?